jensen/deployment-notes/README.md

 It is a good idea to install `nvm` rather than `node` first.
 This will allow you to manage different versions of `node` on the same machine.
 Follow the [instructions](https://github.com/creationix/nvm) provided by the `nvm` developers.
 If you type `nvm` and it doesn't work you likely have to restart the terminal session to load it up.
 The `nvm` instructions that get ouput after install, explain ths.
 Once nvm is installed install node `nvm install v8.7.0` (or whatever version you want).

-Once `node` is install you can install the dependencies with `npm i` and then build the production assets with `npm run prod:build`.
-A simple way to run the server is with `NODE_ENV=production node server` from the chatty-redux root directory.
+Once `node` is installed you can install the dependencies with `npm i` and then build the production assets with `npm run prod:build`.
+A simple way to run the server is with `npm run prod:server` from the chatty-redux root directory.
 The server is now listening on port 3000.

 ### nginx